JoseReyL/BCI-project/README.md

 4. Run the interface: `python interface_imagined.py`

+Detailed information about the purpose of each file, as well as its overall structure can be found under Code Documentation.

 ## Debugging
 For debugging purposes, or in case you would like to see how the system is working on a conceptual level without connecting to EEG mobile equipment, you can manually send events in the terminal after running `./debug_quickstart.sh`